Introduction

 It helps create calm.

-This helps slow the mind.
+The technique can help slow the mind.

-It helps relax the body.
+It will help relax the body.

-This helps build better daily habits.
+The practice will help build better daily habits.

 It is not magic.